SvetozarP/CPlusPlusSoftUni/README.md

 8. **08onTimeForTheExam** - Exam arrival time calculator with early/late/on-time status and time difference formatting
 9. **09skiTrip** - Ski vacation cost calculator with accommodation discounts and rating-based price adjustments

+### 07 - For Loop Lab
+This module introduces for loops and iteration concepts in C++, covering basic loop structures, range-based loops, mathematical operations within loops, and data processing techniques.

+#### Exercises Completed:

+1. **01numbersFrom1To100** - Prints all numbers from 1 to 100 using a for loop
+2. **02numbersNTo1** - Prints numbers from N down to 1 in descending order
+3. **03numbers1ToNWithStep3** - Prints numbers from 1 to N with step 3 (1, 4, 7, 10, ...)
+4. **04evenPowersOf2** - Calculates and displays even powers of 2 (2^0, 2^2, 2^4, ...)
+5. **05characterSequence** - Reads a string and prints each character on a separate line using range-based for loop
+6. **06vowelsSum** - Calculates sum of vowels in a string with different point values (a=1, e=2, i=3, o=4, u=5)
+7. **07sumNumbers** - Reads N numbers and calculates their sum
+8. **08numberSequence** - Finds minimum and maximum values from a sequence of N numbers
+9. **09leftAndRightSum** - Compares sums of two sequences of N numbers and calculates difference
+10. **10oddEvenSum** - Compares sum of numbers at even positions with sum at odd positions

 ## 🛠️ Technical Details

 - **Language**: C++